ITRS-Group/cordial/tools/geneos/cmd/aescmd/_docs/import.md

-This command has been deprecated in favour of the `geneos aes set` command.
+The `aes import` command has been deprecated in favour of the `geneos aes set` command.